Stephen Flaherty: Career

 Flaherty collaborated with the director-choreographer Christopher Gattelli on a new "dance-theatre musical", In Your Arms, which premiered at the Old Globe Theatre, San Diego, California, September 24, 2015.
 The show consists of 10 vignettes on the topic of “romantic destiny”, which were written by Douglas Carter Beane, Nilo Cruz, Christopher Durang, Carrie Fisher, David Henry Hwang, Rajiv Joseph, Terrence McNally, Marsha Norman, Lynn Nottage and Alfred Uhry, all of which were set to music by Flaherty.
 All the vignettes are danced without words.
 Lynn Ahrens wrote the lyrics for the title song.
 The show starred Donna McKechnie and George Chakiris and eighteen powerhouse dancers.
 The musical had a staged workshop during the summer of 2014 at New York Stage and Film & Vassar's Powerhouse Theater at Vassar College..

 For the concert hall, Flaherty wrote the music for "With Voices Raised" (text by Lynn Ahrens, orchestration by William David Brohn), for orchestra, chorus, tenor soloist and narrators, which was commissioned by the Boston Pops Orchestra in 1999.
 It had its world premiere in Boston on July 4, 1999, which was nationally televised, featuring Senator Ted Kennedy as one of the speakers.
 It was subsequently released on the Pops' recording "A Splash of Pops" on the RCA Victor Label, July 13, 1999.

 Other concert commissions from the Boston Pops Orchestra include "A Soldier's Carol" (2014, text by Lynn Ahrens), for orchestra, chorus and narrator, which was Flaherty's final collaboration with orchestrator William David Brohn, who won the Tony Award for his orchestrations to Ragtime; and "From Sea To Shining Sea," which premiered in Boston on June 5, 2025 (text by John de Graaff, adapted by Lynn Ahrens, orchestration by Bill Elliott), also for orchestra, chorus and narrator, commissioned in honor of Maestro Keith Lockhart's 30th anniversary with the Pops.

 Additionally, Flaherty wrote the music for the "American River Suite", with lyrics by Bill Schermerhorn, which was commissioned by Macy's.
 The piece premiered in April 2009 at Carnegie Hall by the New York Pops and sung by Idina Menzel, Anika Noni Rose, and the children's chorus from the Choir Academy of Harlem.
 It was also broadcast nationally on the Fourth of July of that same year.
 He has also received several commissions from Carnegie Hall, the Guggenheim Museum, among others.

 With Lynn Ahrens, Flaherty received the Oscar Hammerstein Award for Lifetime Achievement in 2014, was inducted into the American Theater Hall of Fame in 2015.
 He was nominated to the Songwriters Hall of Fame in 2018.

 Personal

-Flaherty married Trevor Hardwick on October 26, 2016, in New York City.
+Flaherty married his longtime partner, Trevor Hardwick, on October 26, 2016, in New York City.